run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-hpo.md

 Hyperparameter optimization (HPO) is the process of choosing a set of optimal hyperparameters for a learning algorithm.
 A hyperparameter can be a parameter whose value is used to control the learning process, to define the model architecture or the data pre-processing process, etc. Example hyperparameters: Learning rate, Batch size, Different optimizers, number of layers.

-To search for good hyperparameters, Researchers typically start a series of small runs with different hyperparameter values, let them run for a while and then examine results to decide what works best.
+To search for good hyperparameters, Researchers typically start a series of small runs with different hyperparameter values, let them run for a while, and then examine results to decide what works best.

 There are a number of strategies for searching the hyperparameter space.
 Most notable are __Random search__ and __Grid search__.
 The former, as its name implies, selects parameters at random while the later does an exhaustive search from a list of pre-selected values.